J-J-D/frontend-homework/README.md

 3) Create .env file and add this Variable:
       NEXT_PUBLIC_OPENWEATHER_KEY = {your personal OpenWeatherAPI key}
       (Note your API key must work with the One Call by Call plan.
 If you need one, contact me by email.)
-4) Type $npm run dev
+4) Type 'npm install' in your terminal and wait
-      (Note you may need to $npm install axios to get it to work)
+5) Type 'npm run build' in your terminal and wait
-5) Visit localhost:3000 on your machine and check it out
+6) Type 'npm run start' in your terminal then go to localhost:3000 in your browser and check it out

 ASSUMPTIONS: